This topic describes the limits that apply when you use Container Service for Kubernetes (ACK) clusters.

 - You cannot change the virtual private cloud (VPC).

 - You cannot change the cluster type.
 For example, you cannot change a dedicated Kubernetes cluster to a managed Kubernetes cluster.

 - You cannot migrate applications across namespaces.

-- Currently, ECS instances support two billing methods: pay-as-you-go and subscription.
+- Elastic Compute Service (ECS) instances support both the pay-as-you-go and subscription billing methods.
 You can change the billing method of ECS instances from pay-as-you-go to subscription in the ECS console.
-Other resources such as SLB instances only support the pay-as-you-go billing method.
+Other resources, such as Server Load Balancer (SLB) instances, support only the pay-as-you-go billing method.

-- If you choose to create subscription instances when you create a cluster, instance creation may fail due to resource quota limits and inventory availability.
+- If you want to create subscription instances when you create a cluster, instance creation may fail due to resource quota limits or inventory availability.
 After a subscription instance is created, you cannot release it before the subscription expires.
-To avoid these issues, we recommend that you choose to create pay-as-you-go instances.
+To avoid these issues, we recommend that you create pay-as-you-go instances when you create a cluster.
 You can change the billing method from pay-as-you-go to subscription in the ECS console if necessary.